Send us a message

 The biggest difference between cash and accrual accounting is when you record revenue and expenses.
 The cash method is straightforward: you record income when you actually receive the money and expenses when you actually pay them.
 It’s a lot like managing your personal bank account—if the cash isn't in your hand (or in the bank), it doesn't get recorded in your books.
 On the other hand, accrual accounting records revenue when it's earned and expenses when they're incurred, regardless of when the cash changes hands.
 It focuses on the timing of the actual transaction, not the payment.

-How Each Method Records Transactions
+How Transactions Are Recorded in Each Method

 Let’s break this down with an example.
 Imagine you run a consulting business and complete a project for a client in March.
 You send them an invoice for $5,000, and they pay you in April.